Implementing Register and Login in Cloudflare Workers with D1

 name: data.body.name,

-password: await hashPassword(data.body.password, env.SALT_TOKEN),
+password: await hashPassword(data.body.password, c.env.SALT_TOKEN),

 },